 - Old Stavanger (Gamle Stavanger)

-A charming area filled with cobblestone roads that led us uphill past white-painted wooden residential homes, many of which have been converted to art galleries or boutiques.
+A charming area filled with cobblestone roads led us uphill past white-painted wooden residential homes, many of which have been converted into art galleries or boutiques.

 - Colourful Street (Fargegaten)

 A vibrantly painted modern shopping and cafe area.

 It includes castings of footprints of several Nobel Peace Prize winners to create a Peace Path in Norway.
 We noticed the Al Gore and Desmond Tutu casting.